biocross/VITacademics-v2-for-iOS/Pods/DateTools/README.md

 ```

 If you would like to override the default calendar that DateTools uses, simply change it in the <code>defaultCalendar</code> method of <code>NSDate+DateTools.m</code>.

-**Note on Performance**

-It has been accurately pointed out that using the . notation getters may lead to a performance hit when using them in a UITableVeiw.
-This is due to a new NSCalendar instance being created every time.
-If this is something you are concerned about, please, use the <code>xxxWithCalendar:</code> methods to save on the repeated calendar allocations.

 ####Date Editing